-A Customer relationship managment system is a business tool that allows you to manage all prospective customers, associates and prospects information all in one place.
+A Customer relationship management system is a business tool that allows you to manage all possible/likely customers, associates and prospects information all in one place.
 The Sales data is a safe cloud based CRM method that can help every part of your company get a overall view of your customer.
-Retailing occupies an important role in the world of economic system.
-Retailing involves all the actions incidental to sale to final consumers for their personal, family, and household use.
-It does this by organizing their existence on a relatively large size and supplying them to the consumers on a relatively small scale, in this paper we will discuss about the retail marketing strategies in Big Bazar.
+Retailing occupies an important role in the world of money-based system.
+Retailing involves all the actions a minor side effect of sale to final people (who use a product or service) for their personal, family, and household use.
+It does this by organizing their existence on a (compared to other things) large size and supplying them to the people (who use a product or service) on a (compared to other things) small scale. in this paper we will discuss about the retail marketing (success plans/ways of reaching goals) in Big Bazar.